Protected buildings and conservation areas

 Please visit Historic England’s apply for listing page if you would like to recommend a building for Listing.

 The majority of works to a listed building will require listed building consent.
-It is a criminal offence to demolish, alter or extend a listed building without listed building consent and penalties can be heavy, usually a fine or even a term of imprisonment; therefore you are strongly encouraged to seek the guidance of the planning department before undertaking any works.
+It is a criminal offence to demolish, alter or extend a listed building without listed building consent and penalties can be heavy, usually a fine or even a term of imprisonment.
+We therefore strongly encourage you to seek professional advice before undertaking your project.
+We recommend contacting a private heritage planning architect/agent.

 If an 'Article 4 Direction' has been applied to your property, you will need to submit a planning application for any changes first so we can give you advice about the best methods, design and materials for your works. check if you live in an area or property that has an Article 4 Direction